Empirical bias-reducing adjustments to estimating functions: Discussion and further work

 \section{Discussion and further work}

-We have developed a novel, general framework for the asymptotic reduction of the bias of general $M$-estimators from sufficiently smooth, unbiased estimating functions.
-Bias reduction is achieved by the adjustment of the estimating functions by quantities that are bounded in probability, and depend only on the first and second derivatives of contributions to the estimating functions.
-The RB$M$-estimates can be computed using the general quasi Newton-Raphson iteration in Section~\ref{sec:implementation} that again requires only the contributions to the estimating functions and the first two derivatives of those.

-The resulting estimators have the same asymptotic distribution, and, hence, they are asymptotically as efficient as the original, unadjusted $M$-estimators.
+We have developed a novel and general framework for the reduction of the asymptotic bias of general $M$-estimators from asymptotically unbiased estimating functions.
+The framework relies on a novel approximation of the bias function that requires only the contributions to the estimating functions and the first two derivatives of those, which we used to derive an explicit and implicit method for reduced-bias $M$-estimation of general applicability.
+Explicit RB$M$-estimation proceeds by subtracting the approximation of the bias function at the $M$-estimates from the $M$-estimates.
+Implicit RB$M$-estimates result as roots of additively adjusted estimating functions, with the empirical bias-reducing adjustment~\eqref{general_empirical_adjustment_matrix}.
+Both explicit and implicit RB$M$-estimates can be computed using the quasi Newton-Raphson iteration in Section~\ref{sec:implementation} of the Supplementary Material document.
+The RB$M$-estimators have the same asymptotic distribution, and, hence, they are asymptotically as efficient as the initial $M$-estimators.
 As detailed in Section~\ref{sec:inference}, uncertainty quantification can be carried out using the empirical estimate $\hat{{\bb V}}({\bb \theta})$ of the variance-covariance matrix of that asymptotic distribution.
-The expression for $\hat{{\bb V}}({\bb \theta})$ appears in expression~(\ref{general_empirical_adjustment_matrix}) for the empirical adjustment, and, hence, is readily available at the last iteration of the quasi Newton-Raphson fitting procedure.
-Inferences can be constructed using the Wald-type and generalized score pivots in expression~(\ref{pivots}).
+The expression for $\hat{{\bb V}}({\bb \theta})$ is part of expression~\eqref{general_empirical_adjustment_matrix} for the empirical bias-reducing adjustment, and, hence, is readily available at the last iteration of the quasi Newton-Raphson iterative procedure.
+Inferences can be constructed using the Wald-type and generalized score pivots in expression~\eqref{pivots}.